MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 If you use admin roles for delegated administration in your organization, you might need to do some changes for the unified labeling platform:

 The [Azure AD role](/azure/active-directory/active-directory-assign-admin-roles-azure-portal) of **Azure Information Protection administrator** (formerly **Information Protection administrator**) is not supported by the unified labeling platform.
 If this administrative role is used in your organization to manage Azure Information Protection, add the users who have this role to the Azure AD roles of **Compliance administrator**, **Compliance data administrator**, or **Security administrator**.
 If you need help with this step, see [Give users access to the Microsoft 365 Security & Compliance Center](/microsoft-365/security/office-365-security/grant-access-to-the-security-and-compliance-center).
-You can also assign these roles in the Azure AD portal and the Microsoft 365 compliance center.
+You can also assign these roles in the Azure AD portal and the Microsoft 365 Compliance center.

-Alternatively to using roles, in the Microsoft 365 compliance center, you can create a new role group for these users and add either **Sensitivity Label Administrator** or **Organization Configuration** roles to this group.
+Alternatively to using roles, in the Microsoft 365 Compliance center, you can create a new role group for these users and add either **Sensitivity Label Administrator** or **Organization Configuration** roles to this group.

-If you do not give these users access to the Microsoft 365 compliance center by using one of these configurations, they won't be able to configure Azure Information Protection in the Azure portal after your labels are migrated.
+If you do not give these users access to the Microsoft 365 Compliance center by using one of these configurations, they won't be able to configure Azure Information Protection in the Azure portal after your labels are migrated.

-Global administrators for your tenant can continue to manage labels and policies in both the Azure portal and the Microsoft 365 compliance center after your labels are migrated.
+Global administrators for your tenant can continue to manage labels and policies in both the Azure portal and the Microsoft 365 Compliance center after your labels are migrated.

 ## Before you begin